SmrutiRanjanPalai/Hello_World/README.md

 # Hello_World
-This repository is for exploratory purposes
+## This repository is for exploratory purposes
+This is to be used for learning purposes